Taylor Swift and Blake Lively show support for Miles Teller as actor ends fan speculation he is not vaccinated - ExBulletin

 Taylor Swift and Blake Lively show support for Miles Teller as actor ends fan speculation he is not vaccinated

-After the video was released, fans took to social media to wonder if Teller, 34, is vaccinated against the coronavirus and if he could have put Swift, Lively and others involved in the project into danger.
+After the video was released, fans took to social media to wonder if Teller, 34, is vaccinated versus coronavirus and whether he could have put Swift, Lively, and others involved in the project at risk.
 The speculation follows rumors alleged earlier this year that he was not.

 However, at the time, its representative denied it to the Daily Mail, stating: “Your facts are incorrect.
 And on Tuesday, Teller tweeted that he was “vaccinated and had been for some time.”